xmarquez/democracyData/README.md

 The package offers two mechanisms for downloading democracy data: the `download_*` family of functions (for large, institutional, or frequently updated democracy datasets, like [Polity IV](http://www.systemicpeace.org/inscrdata.html) and [Freedom House](https://freedomhouse.org/)), and the `redownload_*` family of functions for publicly hosted datasets that are not likely to be regularly updated (like [Geddes, Wright, and Frantz' autocratic regimes dataset](http://sites.psu.edu/dictators/), the [Lexical Index of Electoral Democracy](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/29106), and the [DD/ACLP/PACL/CGV dataset](https://sites.google.com/site/joseantoniocheibub/datasets/democracy-and-dictatorship-revisited)).

-For example, we can download and process the Freedom House "Freedom in the World"" data as follows:
+For example, we can download and process the Freedom House "Freedom in the World" dataset as follows:

 ``` r
 library(democracyData)